justinkelly/primo-misspell/ReadMe.md

 The yotube=>youtube comes from the wikipedia list, this is an example of a useful misspelling that ExLibris are unlikely to include

-### How to run
-    ./merge_primo_misspell.pl

-You will then be asked for which version of Primo you are using,  Choose one that corresponds to an available sub-folder ie. 3.1.2

-This will now convert the contents of the wikipedia_misspell.txt into Primo misspelling file formatting and merge it with the default Primo eng_misspell.txt file (located in the version sub-folder) and then sort this

-Copy the newly prioducted $version/misspell_eng.txt to the Primo misspelling directory at ng/jaguar/home/profile/analysis/misspelling/

 ### Adding new misspellings

 You can add new misspellings into the custom_misspell.txt file in the Primo format - such as